 Why Do People Enjoy Casual Dating?

 Casual dating isn’t for everyone.
 For some, it’s just another way to waste your time getting to know someone who you most likely won’t be with you in the long-run.
+And if you fancy some sex with some older ladies you can easily hook-up with Milfs as there are loads of them using the adult dating sites, they’re desperate!

 Or, some may think of it as a glorified term for people who are sleeping around.